-A study of the literature and culture of Tudor and Stuart England through lectures and seminars, offered off-campus at Ox-ford University and only in conjunction with History 233.
-(1)
+A study of the literature and culture of Tudor and Stuart England through lectures and seminars, offered offcampus at Ox-ford University and only in conjunction with History 233.
+(1) Lecture: 3 hrs/wk.
 Prerequisites: ENGL 240 and one other 200-level ENGL literature course.